rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 In the case of an audio or video recording accompanying a letter or other document, fill out the separation form and file it with the original document.
 Create a cross reference to the document in an item level scope and content note in the container list for the audio or video recording.
 For example [Originally filed in Series 1: Correspondence, Letter from April Chung to May Riley, January 24, 1999]

 ### 10.5.2 Publications
 Published monographs, broadsides, and periodicals that are rare or are closely connected to our broader collecting areas should be removed and cataloged.
+Serials typically should be left with the collection and only removed and cataloged separately in rare cases.

 * For publications that do not contain any annotations, signatures, or other unique features, the processing archivist should check the catalog to see if the Rose Library already holds a copy.
 If so, the item can likely be deaccessioned.
 Confer with the curator responsible for acquisition of the collection to determine if there's a compelling reason to keep the copy in question with the collection.
 * If an item is being removed from the collection to be cataloged separately, complete a ["Removed from MSS Collection (to be cataloged)" flag](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EWRcr9mWsX5Cocagr52UkrgBBmgc-G_MTueHiRd_GBArWg?e=SW7XAL), insert it into the publication, and shelve the item on the designated range on Level 9.
 When dealing with large quantities, it is more efficient to complete the form electronically and print out the appropriate number of flags.
 Do not leave books in records center cartons or other boxes on the rare book shelves.
 When publications are attached to documents and that provenance must be preserved, complete the [Separation Form (Books)](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EQ7V6fQc9g1Bl8hqPq1NSTwBNcXKH5h0gIqhxVGAvnrwqw?e=dxjkzg) and follow the procedures as normal.